nicksessa/Pied-Piper-II/DB_Info.md

 ## View Orders

 The user can view past purchases by clicking on the `Orders` button.
+The user will be redirected to the `Orders` page which will display all their purchases in an HTML table.

+The SQL used:

 ```sql
 SELECT
   a.user_name